The Moving Body Project

 Who This Is For

-The Moving Body Project is for people who already have some kind of relationship with movement—whether that’s through sport, exercise, walking, dance, or simply paying attention to the body in daily life.
+The Moving Body Project is for people who already have some kind of relationship with movement—whether that’s through sport, exercise, walking, dance, or simply paying attention to the moving body in daily life.

-You might come here if you’re curious about:
+You might join if you’re curious about:

-how your body actually feels while you move
+how your body feels while you move

-You don’t need to be “fit,” experienced, or creative.
+You don’t need to be “fit,” experienced, or creative, just willing to be attentive, curious, and open.

 Who This Is Not For